of the Russian Orthodox Church Outside of Russia

 i) the resolution of problems associated with the preparation of candidates for the priesthood and of other clergy;

-j) consideration of reports of the Synod of Bishops, its President, Diocesan and vicar bishops and other persons and institutions concerning various aspects of church administration and life, and also other various questions concerning relations with governments and church authorities or representatives of other Orthodox Churches and heterodox faiths;
+j) consideration of reports of the Synod of Bishops, its President, Diocesan and vicar bishops and others and of institutions, concerning various aspects of church administration and life, and also other assorted questions concerning relations with governments and church authorities or representatives of other Orthodox Churches and heterodox faiths;

 k) the opening and closing, by the Synod of Bishops, of permanent institutions listed in par.
-32 and others;
+32;

-m) the establishment of the staff and personnel of the Synod of Bishops;
+m) the establishment of staffs (personnel) of the Synod of Bishops;

-12. In case of special need, the First Hierarch together with the Synod of Bishops may call an All-Diaspora Church Council, composed of bishops, representatives of the clergy, and laity.
-The resolutions of such All-Diaspora Councils have the force of law and go into effect only on confirmation by the Council of Bishops under the presidency of the First Hierarch of the Russian Orthodox Church Abroad which should convene concurrently with or immediately following the All-Diaspora Church Council.
+12. In case of special need, the First Hierarch together with the Synod of Bishops may call an extraordinary Church Sobor, composed of bishops, representatives of the clergy, and laity.
+The resolutions of these Sobors have the force of law and go into effect only on confirmation by the Sobor of Bishops under the presidency of the First Hierarch of the Russian Orthodox Church Abroad which should meet at the same time or immediately after the end of the extraordinary Church Sobor.

-13. All preparatory work for the calling of a Council shall be performed by the Synod of Bishops headed by the First Hierarch.
-He shall compile a preliminary agenda of matters to be discussed by the Council, collect and prepare material for the Council received from bishops and their dioceses and other sources.
-The Synod of Bishops can set up a pre-Council Commission under the presidency of a member of the Synod for the preparation of material for the consideration of the Council and financial and administrative questions and matters connected with the convening of the Council.
+13. The preparatory work for the calling of a sobor shall be done by the First Hierarch.
+He shall compile a preliminary agenda of matters to be discussed by the Sobor, collect and prepare material for the sobor received from bishops and their dioceses and other sources.
+The Synod of Bishops establishes a pre‑sobor Commission under the presidency of a member of the Synod for the preparation of material for the consideration of the sobor and financial and administrative questions and matters connected with the calling of the Sobor.

-14. Besides the regular Council of Bishops, Extraordinary Councils may be called, for example, for the election of a new First Hierarch after the retirement or death of the former one, and also in the case of some other special events which give rise to the necessity to call an Extraordinary Council of Bishops.
+14. Besides the regular Sobor of Bishops, extraordinary Sobors may be called, for example, for the election of a new First Hierarch after the retirement, who retains the title of Honorary President, or death of the former one, and also in the case of some other special events which give rise to the necessity to call an extraordinary Sobor of Bishops.

-15. In the period between Councils, urgent and important questions lying within the competence of the Council may be resolved by the Synod of Bishops by requesting opinions from all the bishops of the Russian Orthodox Church Outside of Russia.
+15. In the period between Sobors, urgent and important questions lying within the competence of the Sobor, may be resolved by the Synod of Bishops by way of calling for comments from all the bishops of the Russian Orthodox Church Abroad.

 III.
 THE SYNOD OF BISHOPS.

-16. The Synod of Bishops is the executive organ of the Council and is composed of the President, who is the First Hierarch of the Russian Orthodox Church Outside of Russia, his two deputies and four members, of whom two are elected by the Council for the period between Councils, and two are summoned from dioceses for a four-month period in order of turn; and also of two of their deputies summoned to the meeting of the Synod at the discretion of the President.
+16. The Synod of Bishops is the executive organ of the Sobor and is composed of the chairman, who is the First Hierarch of the Russian Orthodox Church Abroad, his two deputies and four members, elected by the Sobor for the period between Sobors, and also of two of their deputies summoned to the meeting of the Synod at the discretion of the chairman.

 17. In cases of discussion and decision by the Synod of extremely important matters, and also judgments in respect of bishops of first instance, the composition of the Synod shall be enlarged by other bishops, expressly invited by the First Hierarch.

-b) In the case of some serious disruption in a diocese, the Synod may send a bishop to become acquainted with or to investigate the affair locally.
-Should there be uncovered any abuses or offenses on the part of the Diocesan or vicar bishop, the Synod shall take necessary steps to establish order in accordance with par.
-15; in case of necessity, the Synod may temporarily employ sanctions with notification of such to the hierarchy.
+b) In the case of some serious disruption in a diocese, the Synod may send one of the bishops to become acquainted with or to investigate the affair on the spot.
+Should there be uncovered any abuses or offences on the part of the Diocesan or vicar bishop, the Synod shall take necessary steps to establish order in accordance with par.
+15; in case of necessity, the Synod may temporarily employ measures with notification of such to the hierarchy.

-20. A meeting of the Synod is to be considered valid when, in addition to the President, at least half of the members are present.
-But when there is discussion of extremely important questions, and also when it sits as a court of first instance in respect to bishops (in which case an enlarged composition of the Synod is required), the meeting is considered valid when no fewer than six bishops are present including the President.
+20. Meetings of the Synod are to be considered valid when, besides the chairman, at least half of the members are present.
+But when there is discussion of extremely important questions, and also when it sits as a court of first instance in respect to bishops (in which case an enlarged composition of the Synod is required), the meeting is considered valid when no fewer than two-thirds of the bishops are present including the chairman.

-21. In the case of illness or absence for some reason of the First Hierarch, his deputy shall preside at the Synod.
+21. In the case of illness or absence for some reason of the First Hierarch, his deputy shall take the chair in the Synod.

-23. No one who participates in a Synod meeting may abstain from voting, but in the event of disagreement with the accepted decision, the person who disagrees may give his opinion which he must declare at the same session, setting out the basis for his disagreement, and he should present it in written form no later than three days after the day of the session.
-Special opinions are appended to the file without annulling the decision.
+23. No one who participates in a Synod meeting may abstain from voting, but in the event of disagreement with the accepted decision, the person who disagrees may give his opinion which he must declare at the same session, setting out that on which it is based, add he should present it in written form no later than three days after the day of the session.
+Special opinions are appended to the item for clarification without annulling the decision.

-24. Matters coming within the jurisdiction of the Synod may be brought up for discussion at the direction or initiative of the President; but the right to raise questions to be discussed by Synod also belongs to every individual member of the Synod.
+24. Matters coming within the jurisdiction of the Synod may be brought up for discussion at the direction of the chairman and the Secretary on the basis of a survey of all the bishops; but the right to raise questions to be discussed by Synod also belongs to every individual member of the Synod.

-26. After signing, resolutions of the Synod go into force and are not subject to review except when facts are presented which change the very essence of the matter at hand.
+26. After signing, resolutions of the Synod go into force and are not subject to review except when facts are presented which change the very essence of the matter at hand, but not contradicting the previous Sobor of Bishops.

 29. The following matters come within the jurisdiction of the Synod of Bishops:

-a) the appointment of Ruling Bishops from available candidates; the appointment and transfer of vicar bishops; the appointment and dismissal of heads of missions; the retirement of bishops between Councils;
+a) the appointment of Ruling Bishops from those available; the appointment and transfer of vicar bishops; the appointment and release of heads of missions; the retirement of bishops between sobors;

-b) the election of new bishops between Councils by way of requesting written opinions from all bishops;
+b) arranging for the election of new bishops between sobors by way of requesting written opinions from all bishops;

-c) the establishment of episcopal cathedras, their closure, and alteration of borders between Councils, if there be urgent need;
+c) the establishment of cathedras, their closure, and alteration of borders between sobors, if there be urgent need by means of requesting the written opinions of all the bishops;

-d) the reuniting of bishops to the Church who have apostacized and the reception into the Holy Church of those who come from other faiths;
+d) the reuniting of bishops to the Church who have apostacized and the reception of those who come from other faiths;

 e) comprising a court over bishops of the first instance with an expanded Synod;

-f) the hearing of complaints and formation, with normal Synod membership, of an appellate court in for clergy, and confirmation of decisions by Diocesan Courts, submitted by Diocesan Bishops, to defrock clergy;
+f) the hearing of complaints and formation, with normal Synod membership, of an appellate court in for clergy, and confirmation of decisions by Diocesan Courts to defrock clergy, submitted by Diocesan Bishops;

-g) the hearing of divorce cases of clergymen in the first instance, and in respect to laity in parishes directly subject to the President of the Synod, brought to the Synod from Diocesan Courts for any reason.
+g) the hearing of divorce matters in the first instance in respect to clergy, and in respect to laity in parishes directly subject to the chairman of the Synod, brought to the Synod from Diocesan Courts for whatever reason.
 Also, the hearing of appeals of divorce matters;

-Note: The Synod has the authority to make exceptions to the rules concerning the venue of divorce suits and the setting up of time limits for them.
+Note: The Synod has the authority to make exceptions to the rules concerning the place of bringing divorce suits and the setting up of time limits for them.

 h) the resolution of questions concerning various aspects of church life and church administration and the regulation thereof;

-i) the amalgamation and direction of all aspects of the life of the Russian Orthodox Church Outside of Russia and control over the execution of previous Council resolutions and other enacted ecclesiastical laws;
+i) the amalgamation and direction of all aspects of the life of the Russian Orthodox Church Abroad and control over the carrying out of previous sobor resolutions and other enacted ecclesiastical laws;

-j) the publication of books of Holy Scripture, collections of the canons, service books, texts on catechism and other books of a religious-moral nature, and also of sacred art; in addition, the granting of permission, approval and blessing for the publication of books of the aforesaid content by various organizations and private individuals;
+j) the publishing of books of Sacred Scripture, collections of the canons, service books, texts on catechism and other books of a religious‑moral nature, and also of sacred art; in addition, the granting of permission, approval and blessing for the publication of books of the aforesaid content by various organizations and private individuals through committees and commissions of the Synod;

 l) the opening of theological schools for candidates for the priesthood and lesser schools;